 Passionate about protecting our planet?
 Explore diverse ecosystems in our labs in Cambridge – a world-renowned centre for wildlife conservation – and on international field trips.

-Our oceans need protecting.
-Gain a deep understanding of the concerns surrounding marine environments and the specialist skills to tackle them on our Marine and Terrestrial Conservation degree in Cambridge.
+Our planet needs protecting.
+Gain a deep understanding of the concerns surrounding marine and terrestrial environments and the specialist skills to tackle them on our Marine and Terrestrial Conservation degree in Cambridge.

 As a conservation student at ARU, you’ll go on field trips in the UK and Europe.
 There are also opportunities to view wildlife and ecology in Africa, and experience diving and marine biology overseas.

 As a graduate with practical, hands-on experience, you’ll be equipped to work in marine biology, ecology or conservation with governments, environment agencies and research establishments.